QuickBase/interview-demos/ui/README.md

-# Quick Base Craft Demo for the UI/UX or XD Developer
+# Quick Base Craft Demo for the UI/UX

 ## General Description